-Bradley, a Republican, was the representative for New Hampshire's 1st congressional district from 2003 to 2006.
+Bradley was the representative for New Hampshire’s 1st congressional district and was a Republican.
+He served from 2003 to 2006.

-The chart is based on the bills Bradley sponsored and cosponsored.
+The chart is based on the bills Bradley sponsored and cosponsored from Jan 3, 2001 to Dec 8, 2006.
 See full analysis methodology.

 Bradley sponsored bills primarily in these issue areas:

 Health (20%) Armed Forces and National Security (19%) Government Operations and Politics (15%) Finance and Financial Sector (10%) Public Lands and Natural Resources (9%) Social Welfare (9%) Law (9%) Labor and Employment (9%)

 - H.R.
 5671 (109th): Veterans Long Term Care Security Act

 - H.R.
 5261 (109th): Ethanol Import Fairness Act

 - H.R.
 5260 (109th): To provide that any reduction in the hours of operation of Department …